We may earn a commission if you make a purchase through the links on our website.

 Dandified YUM or DNF is another RPM front-end, designed to replace yum as the default package manager in Fedora 22 and Red Hat Linux 8.
 It is also used in CentOS, Mageia, OpenMandriva, and Yocto.

-• Runs in Python 2 and Python 3
+• Support for Python 2 and Python 3: Runs in both Python 2 and Python 3 environments, ensuring compatibility with various system configurations.

 DNF improves YUM in multiple ways, including performance, conflict dependency resolutions, and easier integrations.
 In addition, the package manager provides an architecture for extending package management functionality via plugins.
 There are more than 25 plugins officially already supported by DNF and more on development by DNF’s community.